benpeart/ada/PCB/README.md

 * Changed mounting hole location, such that they are not under the modules
 * Changed SMD resistors from hand soldering to normal (reflow)
 * Added 7805 pin compatible converter and decoupling capacitors
+## v1.4 Aug 2023
+* Fixed bug with incorrect pinout for the two LEDs